kerrjim/Serverless/README.md

 # Serverless
-Work repository for training on Serverless
+Work repository for training on Serverless part 2